What is Wi-Fi Hotspot?

 About Mobile Hotspots

-When you find yourself in a location where there is no hotspot, and you have to be online, your smartphone will be able to serve as a mobile Wi-Fi hotspot.
+When you find yourself in a location where there is no hotspot and you have to be online, your smartphone will be able to serve as a mobile Wi-Fi hotspot.

-If your device has this capability, you can connect to the internet by using the cellular signal on your smartphone, and share that connection with your PC.
+If your device has this capability, you can connect to the internet by using the cellular signal on your smartphone and share that connection with your PC.

 Using a mobile hotspot might not precisely be smart as it drains a phone battery quite faster than normal, and the hotspot may make use of a significant portion of your set data limit.

-Depending on the cellular network available “3G, 4G, or LTE” the connection speed may not be as fast as the home connection you are used to (with any except LTE), but when it is the only available internet connection, it may be worth it.
+Depending on the cellular network available, “3G, 4G, or LTE,” the connection speed may not be as fast as the home connection you are used to (with any except LTE), but when it is the only available internet connection, it may be worth it.

-If you don’t want to drain your smartphone battery, buy a stand-alone device that provides mobile hotspots.
 These devices require cellular connections and contracts.
 Also, the device must be able to access a cellular signal.
-If there is no cell coverage, look for a hotspot at a coffee shop or shopping mall.
+You can grab one at Amazon.com